 The fee is $180 per Market for a 10' x 10' space.
 We do not take any commission on sales, and there isno application fee.
 In addition to the space, all vendors are included in the vendor gallery on the website and have many opportunities for free promotion on our social media channels (additional details below) and in our email blasts.

 WHAT DOES THE VENDING FEE COVER?

-Vending fees are used to cover the costs associated with producing the Markets including but not limited to: marketing and advertising, space and venue rentals, permitting fees, police and public works, table and chair rentals, portable toilet rentals, band payments, onsite staff, food vendor inspections, insurance, website and mailing list costs.
+Vending fees are used to cover the costs associated with producing the Markets including but not limited to: marketing and advertising, space and venue rentals, permitting fees, police and public works, table and chair rentals (for our food court area), portable toilet rentals, band payments, onsite staff, food vendor inspections, insurance, website and mailing list costs.

 DO I HAVE TO BE PERSONALLY PRESENT TO SELL?

 Since the interaction between vendors and customers is such an important part of our event, all vendors (i.e. makers or antique/vintage dealers) should be present representing their business unless there are truly extenuating circumstances and prior approval has been given.

 DO I HAVE TO APPLY FOR ALL MARKETS IN A SEASON?

 Not at all!
 You can apply for as many Markets as you'd like, and you will indicate this (and a priority date if you have one) on the online application.